Keeping your workplace safe and healthy is our highest priority at Airsafe.

 - man-made vitreous fibres

-Airsafe's monitoring system measures workers' personal exposure to chemicals and dusts by comparing results to Australia's published exposure standards.
+Airsafe can monitor personal exposure to chemicals and dusts and compare the results to published Australian exposure standards.

 Hazardous chemicals are substances, mixtures and materials that carry potential health and physicochemical risks and dangers.